 Our Group Bookings & Access Department is open 9am to 5.30pm Monday to Friday.

-Please inform the theatre prior to your arrival so we can make the necessary arrangements.Loop System
+Please inform the theatre prior to your arrival if you need any additional arrangements.Loop System

 Priority seating within the front five rows in the Stalls, if required, for people who have a visual impairment, subject to availability.
 As there can be a large demand for these seats we recommend that you book as early as possible.Concessionary tickets

-Concessionary tickets for people who have a disability and their assisting person may be available on some performances.
-The availability of these tickets is at the discretion of the Promoter.Captioned Performances
+Concessionary tickets and/or free carer tickets for people who have a disability and their assisting person may be available on some performances.
+The availability of these tickets is at the discretion of each individual show promoter.Captioned Performances

 There is limited accessible parking available at the Grand Canal Square Q-Park Car park.
 Please contact Q-Park directly for more information and advance booking at www.qpark.ie or call 01 6111 976.